Motorhoming in Slovenia

 3. Julian Alps

-The Julian Alps, in the northwest of Slovenia, and the Triglav National Park, are areas full of Alpine meadows, farms, forests, and turquoise lakes and streams.
-It’s an ideal area to cycle, hike and appreciate nature, in all its glory.
+The Julian Alps, in the northwest of Slovenia, and the Triglav National Park are areas full of Alpine meadows, farms, forests, and turquoise lakes and streams.
+It’s an ideal area for cycling, hiking, and appreciating nature in all its glory.

 4. Lake Bohinj